last updated: 1/22/19

 Some people learn to fly in their own aircraft instead of renting from a flight school.
 When you own your own aircraft, you’re directly responsible for the operating costs such as fuel, oil, maintenance, storage, and insurance.
 Owning can be less expensive than renting if you fly often enough.
 You can also look into joining a flying club, which might be a happy medium between renting and owning.

 The per-hour cost of ground training varies depending on the method.
 One-on-one ground training with your instructor is generally the most expensive option.
 Classroom-format and home-study courses usually cost less.
-Visit the “What is ground training?” page on this site for more information.
+Visit the “What is ground training like?” page on this site for more information.

 Following a Syllabus vs. “Winging It”